kuzudb/kuzu-blog/src/content/post/2025-08-04-intro-to-dspy-data-enrichment.md

 #### Modules

-DSPy allows you to define custom [modules](https://dspy.ai/learn/programming/modules/) with ease, but for this case, the simple `Predict` built-in module is sufficient[^5].
-This is defined as an async function in Python that takes in a single sample record (primary dataset) and a list of reference records (secondary dataset), and returns the output as defined in the `EntityHandler` signature.
+DSPy allows you to define custom [modules](https://dspy.ai/learn/programming/modules/) with ease, but for this case, the built-in `Predict` module is sufficient[^5].
+This is defined as an async function in Python that takes in a single sample record (from the primary dataset) and a list of reference records (secondary dataset), and returns the output as defined in the `EntityHandler` signature.

 ```py